Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: CHALLENGES AND SOLUTIONS

 \subsection{Challenges for Brain Dataset}

 Most high-performance methods require data from invasive devices, such as ECoG, which require extremely high conditions to be collected and studied\cite{sliwowski2022deep,sliwowski2023impact,sergeev2023simple}.
 Non-invasive device data acquisition, such as fMRI, also has a large equipment threshold, and only professional institutions have the acquisition conditions.
-In addition, due to the limitation of word-level features, many current models based on EEG data sets need to use eye movement data sets and other external means to demarcate word boundaries, which indirectly increases the difficulty and cost of data collection.
-As a result, there are few public high-quality data sets, most of which are based on the public ZuCo\cite{hollenstein2018zuco} and ZucO 2.0\cite{hollenstein2019zuco}.
-The range of vocabularies is also limited, and many models are based on closed vocabularies,which do not fully conform to the concept of "silent speech" in direct thought translation by human brain.
+In addition, due to the limitation of word-level features, many current models based on EEG data sets need to use eye movement datasets and other external means to demarcate word boundaries, which indirectly increases the difficulty and cost of data collection.
+As a result, there are few public high-quality data sets.
+For example, most of the EEG-based brain signal decoding tasks are based on the public ZuCo\cite{hollenstein2018zuco} and ZuCo2.0\cite{hollenstein2019zuco}.
+The range of vocabularies is also limited, and many models are based on closed vocabularies, which do not fully conform to the concept of "silent speech" in direct thought translation by human brain.
+Deep learning models typically require large datasets, and their lack of generalization and robustness in small sample environments has not been fully addressed.

-Although the data obtained by invasive devices is more accurate, researchers should be encouraged to use data sets collected by non-invasive devices to improve model performance by improving technical means such as word embedding methods; For example, achieving direct EEG-to-text translation is a great idea, and DeWave\cite{duan2023dewave}'s introduction of discrete coding similar to word embeddings could be a good step toward closing the gap between brainwaves and high-level language models.
+Although the data obtained by invasive devices is more accurate, researchers should be encouraged to use data sets collected by non-invasive devices to improve model performance by improving technical means such as word embedding methods.
+For example, achieving direct EEG-to-text translation is a great idea, and DeWave\cite{duan2023dewave}'s introduction of discrete coding similar to word embeddings could be a good step toward closing the gap between brainwaves and high-level language models.
 Expand the scope of the vocabulary and conduct research on the open vocabulary to improve the usefulness of future brain-computer interface.